Skip to main content

 50% Discount for Resident Active Military and Veterans

-by telephone or at any license vendor.
-Residents claiming this discount must be able to provide proof of active duty military (page 122) or honorably discharged veteran status (page 127) upon request.
-Discount does not apply to: application fees, license vendor fees, administrative fees, duplicate license fees, the federal duck stamp, or the resident disabled veteran game-hunting & fishing license.
+A 50% discount on all licenses, permits and stamps is available to New Mexico residents who are active-duty military or honorably discharged veterans.
+The discount may be claimed by applying for or purchasing any license, permit or stamp online, by telephone or at any license vendor.
+Residents claiming this discount must be able to provide proof of active-duty military or honorably discharged veteran status upon request.
+Discount does not apply to: application fees, license vendor fees, administrative fees, duplicate license fees, the federal Duck Stamp, or the resident Disabled Veteran Game-Hunting & Fishing License.

 100% Disabled Resident Veterans